-PostgreSQL has a sophisticated security system capable of handling complex policies and user permissions are an essential component of every productive setup many people rely on.
-However, over the past couple of years I have noticed that many users fall into the same trap: The “public” schema.
+UPDATED July 2023: PostgreSQL has a sophisticated security system capable of handling complex policies and user permissions are an essential component of every productive setup many people rely on.
+However, over the past couple of years I have noticed that many users fall into the same trap: The public schema.

-To make life easier in general, PostgreSQL provides a thing called the “public” schema, which can be found in every database.
-The thing here is that the public schema can be used by everybody.
-This can lead to some interesting and unexpected behavior.
-Let us assume we are connected to a database as superuser:
+To make life easier, PostgreSQL provides a thing called the “public” schema, which can be found in every database.
+Prior to version 15, everybody could create objects in the public schema.
+This could lead to some interesting and unexpected behavior.
+(For info about PG v15 and higher, see the last paragraph.)
+Let’s assume I’m connected to a database as superuser in v14:

 security=# CREATE ROLE john NOSUPERUSER LOGIN; CREATE ROLE security=# CREATE TABLE t_test (id int4); CREATE TABLE

-We have created a new user as well as a table belonging to the superuser.
-Let us see what the new user is capable of doing.
+I’ve created a new user as well as a table belonging to the superuser.
+Let’s see what the new user is capable of doing.

-As expected our new user is not allowed to read from existing tables and he is not allowed to create a new schema or even drop an existing:
+As expected our new user is not allowed to read from existing tables and he is not allowed to create a new schema or even drop an existing one:

 security=> CREATE SCHEMA sales; ERROR: permission denied for database security security=> DROP DATABASE security; ERROR: must be owner of database security

 So far everything is going according to plan.
 But, let us take a look at the next example: